AvisonLi/Airport-Management-System-/README.md

 FYI: IF you don't want to set those things, just click the link in the report to use the web version of it

+(Azure system log need upgrade the plan and need pay for it)